redgeoff/spiegel/README.md

       }
       ```
 2. Listen to _changes feed on spiegel database to identify when any CLs are marked as dirty
+    * List of dirty CLs is retrieved using a design doc on the spiegel DB
     * For each dirty CL:
       * Set `locked=<timestamp>`
       * If conflict then move to next CL